Originally publised: April '19.

 Thanksgiving is an occasion to show our appreciation to those who make a positive difference in our lives.
 So what better occasion to thank all all the "Heros" of our different neighborhoods, who work so hard to make our Hood a better place to live in.
-They work doubly hard in this time of turmoil cleaning and wiping all kinds of objects and graphitti from our street & public spaces.
-Without an increase in salary.
+They work doubly hard in this time of turmoil or Covid era cleaning and wiping all kinds of graphitti from our public spaces or taking real risk to their health to keep ours low.
 Just so that our Hong Kong remains the clean and well maintained city we are so proud to call home!

 We start outside the Sheung Wan MTR station.
 There were people handing out free newspapers most mornings, some ready with free ready smiles and a morning greeting added in.
 Not only are they handing out newspapers, they are good acquaintances for the neighbours in the district and always ready for a quick chat (Speaking Canto helps ofcourse!).